16 of the Most Luxurious Presidential Suites Around the World

 The David Citadel Hotel in Jerusalem

 Renovated in 2016 by Italian designer Piero Lissoni, the Presidential Suite at The David Citadel Hotel offers modern elegance in historic Jerusalem.
 Oak parquet flooring connects the bedroom, living room, dining area, and study area of the 958 square-foot suite with a furnished balcony running the entire length of the space.
 Before you explore the local sights, including the Old City, the Western Wall, Tower of David, and the colorful Machane Yehuda market, grab a few complimentary bottles of mineral water and enjoy the delicacies of a full Israeli buffet breakfast.
-Don’t miss these amazing places to visit in Israel that are definitely not in your guidebook.

 The InterContinental Presidente Mexico City